cloudmesh-community/fa18-516-08/paper/paper.md

 ### Public or Private Cloud

-Let us define few terms before we dig deep into the choice of public or private cloud given GDPR compliance.

-:o: this has been defined elsewjeer in the book and eiither shoudl be moved there if not and we simple refernce here and how it is relevant, we can use the terms here with a back refernce to that section.

-* Private cloud is an internal or enterprise dedicated cloud where data center resides and belongs to the enterprise and is behind enterprise firewall [@www-expedient].
+The definition of Private and Public cloud as defined by NIST:

+* Private cloud : The cloud infrastructure is operated solely for an organization.
+It may be managed by the organization or a third party and may exist on premise or off premise [@www-NIST].
 The enterprise is solely responsible for managing and scaling the infrastructure as needed.
   Examples are AT&T, Cisco, T-Mobile have their own private cloud hosted in their own data centers.

-  :o: the nist definition must be used first.
-Expedinet did not defin these terms but nist did
-* Public cloud is a multi-tenant architecture where  the cloud infrastructure provider hosts many enterprises in its data centers [@www-expedient].
+* Public cloud : The cloud infrastructure is made available to the general public or a large industry group and is owned by an organization selling cloud services [@www-NIST].
   The enterprises
   and
   their data are virtually separated in the data center and